 A fresh and flavorsome medley of regional rice and Mediterranean seafood, European farmland vegetables and earthy North African spices, the Valencian paella is not just a longstanding symbol of Spain’s third-largest city, but also a taste-bud-tingling amalgam of divergent culinary traditions; from the folksy fare of the Moroccan Moors, to the ancient practices of the Roman kitchen.
 Debate has raged for centuries about where the best place to sample this Spanish treat is, and will no doubt continue on for many more, but generally speaking it’s a good idea to order ahead (as the dish can sometimes take hours to prepare) and opt for somewhere with plenty of history, like La Pepica over on Playa de la Malvarosa.

 Hot dogs in Reykjavik, Iceland

-Forget New York and the Upper East Side, and leave Frankfurt to its frankfurters, because the world’s real hot dog king is Reykjavik, Iceland!
+Forget New York and the Upper East Side, and leave Frankfurt to its frankfurters, because the world’s real hot dog king is Reykjavik, Iceland.
 Since the early 20th century, this charming little capital of painted timber homes and snow-dusted streets has played host to the Bæjarins Beztu Pylsur chain of concession stands, which roughly translates to ‘The Best Hot Dogs in Town’.
-This one does exactly what it says on the tin — throwing up classic sausage sandwiches packed with fried onions, peppery mustard and a dousing of French remoulade!
+This one does exactly what it says on the tin, serving up classic sausage sandwiches packed with fried onions, peppery mustard and a dousing of French remoulade.